San Francisco Officials Demand School Board VP's Resignation Over 'Racist, Anti-Asian' Tweets

 SAN FRANCISCO (CBS SF) — Mayor London Breed was among a group of elected officials Saturday who were demanding the resignation of School Board Vice President Alison Collins after several “racist, anti-Asian” Twitter posts came to light.

-The firestorm over Collins 2016 social media comments is just the latest involving the embattled leadership of San Francisco schools.READ MORE: Hundreds Rally in San Francisco to Denounce Violence Against Asian Americans
+The firestorm over Collins 2016 social media comments is just the latest involving the embattled leadership of San Francisco schools.READ MORE: San Francisco Firefighters Rescue Unconscious Crash Victim From Burning Car

 The city has a pending lawsuit against the board, seeking a court order to speed up the reopening public schools that have been shut down for more than a year during the COVID-19 pandemic.